The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

 Let

 which parametrises a set of elliptic curves via the identification $(A,B)\leftrightarrow E_{A,B}:y^2=x^3+Ax+B$.
 It is well known, see e.g. \cite{silverman2009arithmetic}*{III.1}, that every elliptic curve defined over the rational numbers is isomorphic to a unique curve in the set of curves parametrised by $\Epsilon$.
-For $(A,B)\in\Epsilon$, the height of $E_{A,B}$ is defined to be $H(E_{A,B})=\max\{\abs{A}^3,B^2\}$, and for every positive real number $X$, we write $\Epsilon(X)$ for the finite subset of $\Epsilon$ of curves which have height at most $X$.
+The height of $(A,B)\in\Epsilon$, or equivalently of the curve $E_{A,B}$, is defined to be $H(A,B)=H(E_{A,B})=\max\{4\abs{A}^3,27B^2\}$, and for every positive real number $X$, we write $\Epsilon(X)$ for the finite subset of $\Epsilon$ of pairs which have height at most $X$.
 Our main result is then: \begin{theorem} Let $p\in\set{2,3,5}$, $F$ be either $\QQ$ or a multiquadratic number field, and $K/F$ be a Galois $p$--extension.
 Then